 On the Cape of Good Hope map we received, several viewpoints are marked as great spots for whale watching.
 Unfortunately we visited outside of whale watching season, which is from June to November.

 All in all we were about 2 hours at Cape Point Nature Reserve, but you can easily spend more time there.
 For more things to see and do at Cape Point, check out the SANParks website or visit the Buffelsfontein Visitor Centre.

 Cape of Good Hope entrance fee

 The Cape of Good Hope is an area of Table Mountain National Park where you need to pay a daily conservation fee upon entering the park.
-For foreign visitors, that’s R303 (~ $21 ~ €19) per adult per day.
+For foreign visitors, that’s R303 (~ $21 ~ €19) per adult per day, to be paid at the entrance gate.
 Seems like prices have doubled since we visited in March of 2018, since we only paid R145 (~ $10 ~ €9) per person.

 When paying the entrance fee at the gate, you’ll receive a brochure with more information and a map of the Cape of Good Hope area.
 Note the exit times specified on a sign at the entrance gate.
 If you don’t stick to them, you’ll be fined.

 For more and up-to-date information on the gate hours and entrance fee at the Cape of Good Hope, we refer to the Cape of Good Hope page on the SANParks website.